SteveShengStar/teamhub/README.md

 }
 ```

-If the DB did not load succesufully from the dump (is empty), run `docker-compse rm` and then restart the server with `docker-compose up`.
+If the DB did not load succesufully from the dump (is empty), run `docker-compose rm` and then restart the server with `docker-compose up`.

 ## Contributing
 1. Take a look under [Issues](https://github.com/waterloop/teamhub/issues) for ones you want to work on.